angeloocana/angeloocana/src/pages/blog/static-site/setup-ssl.en.md

 I had problems with the chain, my https was working in chrome but not in firefox.
 When I tested on sslshopper.com I get this error:

-**The certificate is not trusted in all web browsers.
-You may need to install an Intermediate/chain certificate to link it to a trusted root certificate.
-Learn more about this error.
-The fastest way to fix this problem is to contact your SSL provider.**
+> The certificate is not trusted in all web browsers.
+> You may need to install an Intermediate/chain certificate to link it to a trusted root certificate.
+> Learn more about this error.
+The fastest way to fix this problem is to contact your SSL provider.
+> <cite>sslshopper</cite>

 I solved it by adding **'SSL.com DV CA.crt'** as the third file when generating the .pem file.